SBTechnosoft/SCER-back-end/manuals/Endpoints/V1/products/httpMethods.md

 				...
 			}

-**NOTES:** List the product as per given parameter in header and companyId
+**NOTES:** List the product-trn data as per given parameter in header and companyId

 ##### `GET products/company/{companyId}/transaction`
 + Header